knqyf263/cob/README.md

 ## Specify a threshold

-The following option means the program fails if score worse than 50%.
+The following option means the program fails if a benchmark score gets worse than 50%.

 ```
 $ cob -threshold 0.5 ./...